ChronoSheets/ChronoSheets-PHP-Client/docs/Api/TasksApi.md

 # **tasksGetTasks**
 > \ChronoSheetsClient\ChronoSheetsClientLibModel\CSApiResponseListTimesheetTask tasksGetTasks($xChronosheetsAuth)

-Get tasks in your organisation
+Get tasks in your organisation.
+Requires the 'SubmitTimesheets' or 'ManageJobsAndTask' permissions.

 ### Example
 ```php